backstage/backstage/docs/conf/writing.md

 clientId: someGithubAppClientId
 clientSecret: someGithubAppClientSecret
 webhookSecret: someWebhookSecret
-privateKey: |
+privateKey: someSecretRsaPrivateKey
-  -----BEGIN RSA PRIVATE KEY----- SomeRsaPrivateKeyForExampleOnly
-  -----END RSA PRIVATE KEY-----
 ```

 **Warning: RSA private keys should not be hard coded**.
-Keep them in a secure storage solution like Vault, to ensure they are neither exposed nor misused.
+We recommend that this entire file should be a secret and stored as such in a secure storage solution like Vault, to ensure they are neither exposed nor misused.